 In meetings, Chat allows you to send messages to other people within a meeting.
-You can send a private message to an individual user or you can send a message to the entire group.
+For example, you can send a private message to an individual user or send a message to the entire group.
 As the host, you can choose who the participants can chat with or disable chat entirely.

 1. While in a meeting, click Chat in the meeting controls.